 - Daytime sleepiness

 - Nocturnal myoclonus

 - Restless leg syndrome

-- Sleep studies and EEG – available five days a week
+- Sleep studies– available 3 days a week

 - Modern facilities

-The Camden Clark Sleep Center is state-of-the-art and includes sleeping rooms with double beds, just like the comfort you would experience in your bedroom at home.
-Patients typically arrive at 9:30 pm and are given the freedom to watch television, eat dinner, read, or do whatever their typical nighttime activities are.
+The Wetzel County Sleep Center is state-of-the-art and includes sleeping rooms with double beds, just like the comfort you would experience in your bedroom at home.
+Patients typically arrive at 9pm and are given the freedom to watch television, read, or do whatever their typical nighttime activities are.
 Our goal is to simulate a normal evening at home as closely as possible.
-The Sleep Center staff explains the process the patient will be going through, sensors are applied to the patient, and it’s lights out around 10 pm.
+The Sleep Center staff explains the process the patient will be going through, sensors are applied to the patient, and then lights out around 10 pm.
 The technicians remain outside the room at a monitoring station.

 Sleep disorders are recognized medical conditions that are covered by many insurance companies.
 Since insurance varies, check with your provider regarding your specific plan.